-To get started, let’s review a couple basic definitions.
+To get started, let’s review a couple of basic definitions.

 Influencer: A social media user with anywhere from several hundred to several million followers.
 They drive conversation and engagement around a particular topic or product.